 Adoption Flags Surface

 As a student with learning challenges struggling against parents who believed nothing, and I mean nothing, was more important than a solid education, fighting about doing homework was a nightly ritual by now.
 Yasik probably had more homework than most students, certainly more than he ever wanted.
 That made this night no different than usual; it started out as just another night with a flare up over getting homework done.
 Of course there is always more than just the tired, after work, homework conflict at stake.
 We were in the midst of another threat of flooding.
 TV weather reports had us uptight about the North Allouette pouring down the road instead of flowing sensibly under the too narrow bridge at 224 St. and 232nd Ave.
-If Yasik was angry, we were tense too; none of our tempers would have been at Calm on the emotional dial.
+If Yasik was angry, we too were tense; none of our tempers would have been at Calm on the emotional dial.

 My journal entry of the night does not detail the fight we engaged in but does note that Yasik was arguing to go paint balling or skiing and we were countering with a negotiation of homework first.
 The fight escalated.
 Yasik, who deeply though sometimes selectively believed (you might read ‘stubbornly’ here) in justice, wasn’t giving in.
 He left the house.
 Did he grab a coat?
 Did he slam the cheaply made front door?
 The journal doesn’t say, but it is likely on that cold, wet night threatening a flood, he was jacket-less.